 9. Vatican City

 This flag is rather bland, but it is interesting because, like Switzerland, it’s square.
 The keys really strike our fancy.
 They represent heavenly (gold) power and earthly (white) power.
 Ha!
-We just realized that we wrote that the key symbolizes white power.
-That’s controversial in a way, we suppose, although one doesn’t typically associate the Catholic Church with white supremacy … or does it, Herr Ratzinger?
+I just realized that I wrote that the key symbolizes white power.
+That’s controversial in a way, I suppose, although one doesn’t typically associate the Catholic Church with white supremacy … or does it, Herr Ratzinger?
+There is a dubious history of some within the Catholic Church’s hierarchy colluding with Nazis.
 Vatican City is located in Rome, Italy and is an independent nation, technically, but relies on resources from outside its walls.

 City-State Population: 836